bryanp/contentfs/README.md

 ### Formats

 Markdown is supported by default.
-Simply add the `redcarpet` gem to your project's `Gemfile`.
+Simply add the `commonmarker` gem to your project's `Gemfile`.
 For automatic syntax highlighting, add the `rouge` to your `Gemfile` as well.

 Unknown formats default to plain text.